Ell1ott/chess-extension/README.md

 4. **Load the Extension**: Once developer mode is enabled, you will notice new options.
 Click on the "Load unpacked" button.
 A file dialog will appear.

 5. **Select the Repository Folder**: Navigate to the directory where you cloned the repository in step 1.
 Select the repository folder and confirm your selection.

+Please note that while in beta, the extension might undergo further improvements and changes.
+Feel free to contribute, report issues, or provide feedback to help us enhance your chess.stjo.dev experience even more.
+Thank you for being a part of the Chess-Extension community!